jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout

   after_login do
     LOGGER.info "#{account.email} logged in from #{request.ip}!"
-    super
   end
 end
 </code></pre>

 !SLIDE
 .notes The interesting things here are the calls to account and request.|You see, each of these configuration blocks is evaluated in the context of a Rodauth object.
-This object has access to everything related to the request.|So you can tailor how Rodauth will handle requests using any information related the request.
+This object has access to everything related to the request.|So you can change how Rodauth will handle requests using any information related the request.
 This design is what makes Rodauth flexible enough to handle most authentication needs.

 <pre class="sh_ruby" style="font-size: 32px; margin-top: 10px;"><code>plugin :rodauth do
   enable :login, :logout

   after_login do
     LOGGER.info "#{<b>account</b>.email} logged in from #{<b>request</b>.ip}!"
-    super
   end
 end
 </code></pre>